-This unconventional use of colour provoked an outrage when Matisse exhibited Open Window, later in the year at the Salon d’Automne in Paris where audiences saw this painting and similar works by Matisse, André Derain, their friend Maurice de Vlaminck, and others.
+This unconventional use of colour provoked an outrage.
+When Matisse exhibited Open Window, later in the year at the Salon d’Automne in Paris, audiences were shocked by this painting and similar works by Matisse, André Derain, their friend Maurice de Vlaminck, and others.
 It was reported that people scratched at the canvases in derision, and a critic, noting the presence of a Renaissance-style statuette in the centre of the room, joked “Tiens, Donatello chez les fauves” (Well, well, Donatello among the wild beasts).

 Soon, these artists were being called the fauves, and the exhibition room le cage.
 The world glimpsed what art would be in the twentieth century as the fauves became the forerunners of free expression of colour.

 “When I put a green,” Matisse was reported to have said later “it is not grass.
 When I put a blue, it is not the sky.”
 And so was born fauvism